coderGirlSu/CA-Full-Stack-App/README.md

 #### User sign in

 This diagram shows a user sending a POST request with their username and password to the Server.
-The Server sends the details to the Authentication Server to check the username and password.
+The Server sends the details to the Authentication Server to check the username and password are correct.
 The Authentication Server will return a response containing a JWT and Refresh token or an error which will be returned to the Client from the Server.

 ![R2](docs/diagrams/client%20logon-%20sequence%20diagrams%20.png)

 #### User POST message (authenticated)

 When a user is signed in, a user can perform actions such as sending a message.
 This diagram shows a user sending a message.
 The client sends a POST request containing a message and JWT to the Server.
 The Server will authenticate the JWT by sending the JWT to the Authentication Server.
-If authenticated, the Server will store the message in the DB and confirm to the client.
+If valid, the Server will store the message in the DB and confirm success to the client.

 ![R2](docs/diagrams/%20client%20create%20a%20message-%20sequence%20diagrams.png)

 #### User GET group message history (authenticated)

 Every few seconds the client will poll the Server to get the latest message history for a group.
 The client sends a request containing a group ID with a JWT to the Server.
 The Server will authenticate the JWT with the Authentication Server.
-If authenticated, the Server will get group details from the DB and check if the user is part of the requested group.
+If valid, the Server will get group details from the DB and check if the user is part of the requested group.
 If the user is part of the group, the Server will get the group's message history from the DB and return it to the Client.

 ![R2](docs/diagrams/message%20history.png)

 ### Getting and using JWT

 This diagram shows the user signing up.
 The client sends a POST request with the user information to the Server.
-The Server sends the user information to the Authentication server to create an account.
-Once the account has been created and the Server receives confirmation, the Server signs the user in and receives a JWT and refresh token for the new user.
-The Server then returns to sign up confirmation, JWT and refresh token to the Client.
+The Server sends the user information to the Authentication Server to create an account.
+Once the account has been created and the Server receives confirmation, the Server signs the user in and receives a JWT and Refresh token for the new user.
+The Server then returns the sign up confirmation, JWT and refresh token to the Client.

 The Client can then continue to send requests to the Server using the JWT.